Little Italy, London: 1918–1945

 By the later inter-war years the Italians in the area became well established as they had their own pubs, cafes, grocers, schools, clubs, a driving school, church and hospital.
 Even the mayor of the borough of St Pancras was the Italian-born John Sperni.
 Due to racism, politics and inconveniently placed borough boundaries, the area was unpoliced meaning Darby Sabini, a local gangster, assumed the role of protector and enforced his own laws with his ethnically Italian gang of 300 people.
 During this time Charles 'Darby' Sabini became the dominant mob boss in the south of England and Sabini became known as the protector of little Italy.

 During World War 2 on 11 June 1940 the day after Italy's declaration of war on the U.K. the anti-Italian sentiment led to a night of nationwide riots against Italian communities.
 The Italians were then seen as a national security threat as they were linked to the British Union of Fascists (led by Oswald Mosley).
 Therefore, thousands of Italian men between the ages of 17 and 60 were arrested and sent into internment.
 Included in this was John Sperni as his connections to fascism were questioned by political opponents.
 All through the month of July 1940 Italian businesses would be requisitioned by the state and events like the procession were banned.
 This led to the demise of the Sabini family as a power in the south of England.
-Later in 1940 the British-Italian community would suffer the worst mass loss of life of any foreign based Italian community when the Andorra Star, a cruise liner carrying interned Italian men, Jews escaping from the Holocaust, and injured soldiers from the front lines, was sunk by a German U-Boat.
+Later in 1940 the British-Italian community would suffer the worst mass loss of life of any foreign based Italian community when the Arandora Star, a cruise liner carrying interned Italian men, Jews escaping from the Holocaust, and injured soldiers from the front lines, was sunk by a German U-Boat.
 This led to the loss of 100s of lives with the largest group being the Italians, who lost 500 men.